Beian Heilongjiang, China Travel Guide

 Beian Revolutionary Martyrs Cemetery and Beian Museum give an insight into 20th-century Chinese history.

-Base for outings to Wudalianchi Scenic Area's volcanic landscapes and mineral springs.
+Base for excursions to Wudalianchi Scenic Area's volcanic landscapes and mineral springs.

 Locals often show warmth.
 A translation app helps where English is not widely spoken.

-Experience the spectacular shifts of the seasons, from lush green summers to crisp autumns and intensely cold, snowy winters.
+Experience the striking shifts of the seasons, from lush green summers to crisp autumns and intensely cold, snowy winters.
 Each season has a different perspective of Beian's beauty.

-A visit to Beian gives an unique perspective, observe everyday schedules and participate in the local pace, with memories built on real connections and shared moments.
-Discover a side of China that stays truly local.
+A visit to Beian gives an unique perspective, observe daily routines and take part in the local pace, with memories built on real connections and shared moments.
+Discover a side of The people's republic of china that stays truly local.

 Beian offers experiences different from many other Chinese destinations.
 It gives an authentic encounter with Dongbei culture, distinct from the cosmopolitan flair of coastal cities.